 Rajna’s current research topics focus on financial asset valuation, risk management, sustainable finance, corporate governance and behavioural finance.

 She has been a member of the Board of Directors of BNP Paribas Group, Paris since November 2018 and was a member of the Board of Directors of Swiss Re from June 2000 to April 2018; she was also a member of the Federal Banking Commission from 1997 to 2004.

 Areas of expertise: research in sustainable finance

 UNIGESTION SA / CEO

-Fiona holds a Master of Business Administration from the Institut Supérieur de Gestion in Paris and graduated with a degree in Literature and Philosophy from the University of Dijon.
-She has also completed a number of executive education programmes at IMD Business School in Lausanne.
+Fiona holds a Master’s degree in business administration from the Institut Supérieur de Gestion in Paris and a diploma in literature and philosophy from the University of Dijon.

 Areas of expertise: asset management

 Managing Partner of Mirabaud SCA since 2012, Camille Vial has been Chairman of the Executive Committee of Mirabaud & Cie S.A. bank since 2019.